 We encourage researchers to also submit abstracts of work that has already been published and/or submit work in progress.

 Submissions have to be up to 3 pages (in English) excluding references in Springer LNCS format.

-Papers will be evaluated according to their significance, originality, technical content, style, clarity, and relevance to
+The submissions will be evaluated according to their significance, originality, technical content, style, clarity, and relevance to

 Please give a sufficiently detailed description of your work and your methods so we can adequately assess its relevance.

 Please consider that reviewers will be from an interdisciplinary community.

 RefResh also supports the Linked Research principles; we applaud authors having care to consider them when preparing their papers.

 For any other question, feel free to contact us at email@example.com